au-richard/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This is a Front-End Focused on implementing HTML, CSS, JS, and jQuery.
+This is a Front-End Focused app on implementing HTML, CSS, JS, and jQuery.
 This App utilizes AJAX to allow user post tweets without refreshing the page.

 ## Final Product